pseewald/vim-anyfold/README.md

 # AnyFold Vim plugin

 Generic folding mechanism and motion based on indentation.
 Fold anything that is structured into indented blocks.
-Quickly navitate between blocks.
+Quickly navigate between blocks.

 ## Introduction

 This Vim plugin comes with the following features:
-* Folding mechanism based on visually indented blocks that has a very intuitive and predictable behaviour (see examples below).
+* Folding mechanism based on indented blocks that has a very intuitive and predictable behaviour (see examples below).
 * Results comparable to syntax aware folding methods but generic algorithm that does not rely on language specific rules.
 * Works out of the box for any filetypes.
 Designed for languages that define scopes by keywords (e.g. Fortran, Julia) or indents (e.g. Python).
 * Shortcuts to toggle folds and to navigate to beginning / end of a block and to previous / next indented block.